 Before going in depth, I just want to make note that 1.
 I am not a doctor, everything I write about is simply what I practice and follow for myself.
 2. By practicing Ayurveda, I believe that every person has a different mind/body type and needs to eat for their Dosha (their type).
 What I eat might not work for you!
 Before you think about potentially eating what I eat, or following what I do, I highly recommend taking the above quiz to figure out whats best for you, and reading the book about Ayurveda!
 There are also plenty of Ayurveda cookbooks on Amazon for recipe ideas, or on Pinterest!

 “Are there certain foods you avoid?”
-Yes, there are certain foods I avoid because they don’t do well digestively with my body type.
-Unfortunately, although I love cruciferous vegetables (broccoli, cauliflower, brussel sprouts), my body doesn’t digest them easily and they cause problems for me.
-I also have to avoid certain types of beans, unless they’re cooked a certain way.
-I avoid cold smoothies (kills digestive fire) and make sure they’re room temperature if I have them.
+There are certain foods I eat in moderation, or make sure to eat at lunch because that’s when our metabolisms are the fastest and can digest foods more easily.
+I always make sure to eat cruciferous veggies (broccoli, cauliflower, brussel sprouts) at lunch when my body can digest them more easily.
+I also avoid certain types of beans unless they’re cooked a certain way.
+I avoid cold smoothies (kills digestive fire) and make sure they’re room temperature when I have them.
 It definitely took me awhile to get used to this because I used to only drink ice cold water and smoothies!
-I also avoid strawberries, but love blueberries and raspberries and digest them easily.

 “Have you ever counted calories or count now to stay in shape?”
 I don’t count calories and haven’t in the past.
 I believe when I’m eating for my body type, and living a lifestyle that helps my body/mind type thrive, that my body will naturally be what it’s meant to be, and look the way it’s meant to look.

 “How many times do you let yourself have a cheat meal?
 What would be your cheat meal?”
 I don’t really do cheat meals.
 I eat mostly healthy meals with foods that digest easily for my type, but also don’t deprive myself of anything.
 If I want to order in a pizza one night, I order in a pizza.
 If I want to have a cupcake, I eat the cupcake.
 It’s all about balance for me.
 I’ve found in the past that when I’ve tried to stick to a strict way of eating, that I end up going crazy with sweets (I have a sweet tooth) or whatever it is that I’d love to have, and it just doesn’t work for me.
 So, I keep healthy food and what nourishes my body at the forefront of my mind always because I want to make sure that my body is getting the nutrients that it needs, but I have no problem enjoying a great dessert here and there.
-No cheat days, just balance and not going overboard when I have something that’s not the healthiest.
+No real cheat days (although if that’s what works for you, having one day a week to eat whatever you want, I say go for it!), just balance and not going overboard when I have something that’s not the healthiest.